vlrprbttst/BoxTent/readme.md

 <!-- /build -->
 ```

 The special comments will automatically inline the css in the html page.
+Paths of properties such as `@font-face` or `background-image:url(...)` are automatically transformed in relative paths.
+If your project is not hosted on a first level domain you'll get 404 errors because from those resources.
+To quickly solve this, uncomment the `// ignore: ['@font-face',/url\(/]` in the `gruntfile.js`.

 #### FONTS